zkemail/docusaurus/docs/zk-email-sdk/create-blueprint.md

   />
 </Head>

-The ZK Email Registry allows you to create email proofs.
-To create a new proof, first you need to create a blueprint.
-To start creating your blueprint you need to login with your GitHub account and navigate to the [ZK Email Registry](https://registry.zk.email/create/new).
+The ZK Email Registry allows you to create email proofs by defining a blueprint.
+This guide will walk you through the steps to create a new blueprint, ensuring you can set up a new email verification pattern.

-:::info Prerequisites
+:::note Prerequisites
-To create a blueprint you need an .EML file.
-Learn how to get yours [here](/docs/zk-email-sdk/get-eml-file).
+Before starting, you'll need an .EML file.
+If you don't have one, learn how to obtain it [**here**](/docs/zk-email-sdk/get-eml-file).
 :::

+## Getting Started

+1. Log in to the [**ZK Email Registry**](https://registry.zk.email) using your GitHub account.
+2. Navigate to the blueprint creation page.
+3. Click the "Create Blueprint" button on the top right to begin.

 ## Blueprint Details

-First, let's set up the basic information for your blueprint.
-Click the "Create Blueprint" button to start.

 ![Create Blueprint Step 1](/img/registry/create-blueprint.webp)

 ### Pattern Name
-This is what users will see in the registry.
-Make it descriptive and clear.
+Choose a descriptive and clear name that users will see in the registry.
 ```
-Example: "Blueprint Name"
+Example: "Google Confirmation Proof"
 ```

 ### Circuit Name
-The technical name for your circuit.
-Must follow these rules:
+Set a technical name for your circuit, following these rules:
 - Use PascalCase
-- No spaces or special characters
+- Avoid spaces and special characters
-- No file extensions
+- Omit file extensions
 ```
-Example: "BlueprintName"
+Example: "GoogleConfirmationProof"
 ```

 ### Slug
-This is your URL identifier.
-It's automatically generated as:
+Your URL identifier is automatically generated as:
 ```
 {github-username}/{circuitName}
 ```

 ### Test Email Upload
-Drop or upload a `.EML` file here.
-This is needed because:
+Upload a .EML file here.
+This file serves multiple purposes:
-- It's used to test your extraction patterns
-- Powers the AI auto-extraction feature
+- Powering the AI auto extraction feature
-- Helps validate your blueprint works
+- Testing your extraction regex

+If you need to download an .EML file, you can learn how to do so [**here**](/zk-email-sdk/get-eml-file).

 ### Description
-Write a clear explanation of what your blueprint proves.
-Keep it concise but informative.
+Provide a concise yet informative explanation of what your blueprint proves.
 ```
-Example: "Proof that you were confirmed for an event."
+Example: "Prove that you received a devcon confirmation email."
 ```

 ## Email Details